 Don’t let a lack of space or poor soil stop you from growing blueberries.
-Simply plant a few blueberries in containers and enjoy their spring blooms, fall color and tasty and nutritional fruit for snacking, baking and including in healthful meals.
+Simply plant a few blueberries in containers and enjoy their spring blooms, fall color and tasty and nutritious fruit for snacking, baking and including in healthful meals.

 Blueberries prefer moist well-drained acidic soil.
 Most of us don’t have this type of soil.
 We can, however, create the ideal conditions with a quality potting mix.
 Or make your own with a combination of sphagnum moss, pine bark and rice hulls or perlite for drainage.
 Incorporate a slow release fertilizer at planting to provide needed nutrients for 6 to 8 weeks.